 Rika joined DPP in 2015 with her dog Bindi.
 In 2017, her other rescue dog, Baku, passed his evaluation.
 Bindi is drawn to work with special needs kids in schools and libraries, while Baku prefers seniors.
 Rika became a certified instructor in 2018 in order to widen her commitment to this special work.
 She is also a registered Animal-Assisted Crisis Response handler.
 Contact Rika.

 Stacy became a Pet Partners team with her dog Sam in 2010.
 She has volunteered with him in various facilities and in different parts of the country as well as in Germany on a US Army Base.
 She became increasingly interested in AAI work by watching the difference human-animal interactions could make in someone’s day, and decided to study it further.
-She received the Animals and Human Health Certificate from the University of Denver’s Institute for Human-Animal Connection.
+She has received both the Animals and Human Health certificate and the Canine-Assisted Intervention Specialist certificate from the University of Denver’s Institute for Human-Animal Connection.
 In 2018 Stacy became a Pet Partners Instructor to help other teams on their journey.
 Contact Stacy.